Experiencing the Magic of Salzburg in Winter

 Firstly, the above isn’t a definitive list of all of Salzburg’s Christmas markets.
 They’re peppered all around the city – so you won’t have to look far to find one.
 Keep the following in mind when you visit:

-• Most markets will ‘rent’ mugs to you for a few euros’ deposit.
+- Like with the Christmas markets in Vienna, you can ‘rent’ festive mugs for a few euros deposit.
 You then pay to have it filled with mulled wine or punch at any of the beverage stands within the market.
 At the end of the night, you can keep the mug as a cute souvenir, or return it to reclaim your cash.

 Not visiting Austria in December?
 Christmas in Salzburg is special, but there are loads more things to do in Salzburg in winter besides Christmas markets.
 Read on to find out more…